msv-lab/llm-play/README.md

 When a single response is queried from an single model, it can be evaluated on-the-fly.

-    llm-query "What is the capital of China?" --answer --equal Beijing
+    llm-play "What is the capital of China?" --answer --equal Beijing

 This helper option acts as a predicate over `$CITY`:

-    llm-query "Is $CITY the capital of China?" --predicate
+    llm-play "Is $CITY the capital of China?" --predicate

 It is equivalent to the following (plus, the command will terminate with the zero exit code iff it passes the evaluation):

-    llm-query "Is $CITY the capital of China?
+    llm-play "Is $CITY the capital of China?
 Respond Yes or No." \
               --answer \
               --equal Yes \
               --equivalence __TRIMMED_CASE_INSENSITIVE__ \